Creating Change

 Work with your group to plan what activities, events, promotions or actions you could undertake to achieve your goals.

-• Think about how you communicate to new members (both in word and deed).
+• Think about how you communicate to new members (both in words and actions).

-• How can you draw a direct connection between what you say you want to do and what you actually accomplish?
-For example, if you say you want to build a close-knit community, what can you do that actually accomplishes that?
-Hint: Research shows us that humiliating, harming or embarrassing your peers does NOT build community.
-But it also shows that inclusive activities are an important way to transmit your culture from year to year.
-Think about what those activities would look like and how they would accomplish what you want to be and do.
+• How can you draw a direct connection between your goals and what you accomplish?
+For example, if you want to build a close-knit community, what can you do that accomplishes that?
+Hint: Research shows that humiliating, harming or embarrassing your peers does NOT build community.
+It also shows that inclusive activities are an important way to transmit your culture from year-to-year.
+Think about what your activities could look like and how they would achieve your vision for your group.

 • How can you build capacity in your new members to carry on the traditions you are most proud of?

 • How can you create a culture where humiliation, harm or embarrassment are not acceptable?
-How can you make this exercise sustainable so that future members become part of the "new" you?
+How can you make this exercise sustainable so future members become part of the new, healthier group culture?

 One group that went through an Appreciative Inquiry process was especially proud of the fact that they were an inclusive group that had incredibly close friendships.
-They realized, however, that they were not very effective at communicating this to the outside world and that they had a pretty bad reputation in the neighbourhood.
+They realized, however, that they were not very effective at communicating this outside of the group and had an unfavourable reputation in the neighbourhood.
 They decided they needed to change the way they conducted themselves, including being more sensitive to their community.
-They planned some activities that would include the community so that they could live and showcase their values.
+They planned some activities that would include the community so that they could showcase their lived values.

 Alternatives to Hazing